usrz/minimal-ubuntu/README.md

 Architecture and repository URL
 ===============================

-To bootstrap the system, we need to find the correct URL of the Ubuntu repository we want to fetch our packages from, and the architecture of the system we are trying to install.
+To bootstrap the system, you will need to find the correct URL of the Ubuntu repository to fetch packages from, and the architecture of the system you are going to install.

 We export this into the `REPO_URL` and `TARGET_ARCH` environment variables.